sarthakg004/PDF_BOT/readme.md

    pip install -r requirements.txt
    ```

-2. Obtain an API key from OpenAI and add it to the `.env` file in the project directory.
+2. Obtain an API key from HuggingFace and add it to the `.env` file in the project directory.
 ```commandline
 'HUGGINGFACEHUB_API_TOKEN' = TOKEN
 ```